PinoTsao/Memo/ftrace.md

 Function **mcount** is from glibc, and the profiling work is done in it.

-ftrace works the same way by providing a equivalent tracer function as **mcount**, one can do any tracing work in this function except tracing function call, even for live patching.
+ftrace works the same way by providing a equivalent tracer function as **mcount**, one can do any tracing work in this function besides tracing function call, even for live patching.

 The technical knowledge above provides a general idea Linux ftrace depends on.
 Concretely, x86_64  actually uses following GCC flags for ftrace: